How to Migrate a Custom Domain Between Global Accounts

 Here’s an example of what the original custom domain setup might look like before the migration:

-- Subaccount name: ab123c4d5 (part of the same global account in the Europe (Rot) region)
+- Subaccount name: ab123c4d5 (part of global account A in the Europe (Rot) region)

 - SSL host name: beforemigration (accessible on host EU1234.ssl.ondemand.com)